Cidan/Moonlight/.roo/rules/understanding.md

 - **Declarative UI:** UIs are built by composing modules and configuring them with tables of options, rather than imperative sequences of calls.
 - **Custom CLI Tool:** A Go-based command-line tool, `moonlight`, is provided to automate common development tasks like module creation and annotation generation.

+## Key Architectural Patterns

+Beyond the core modules, Moonlight employs several key architectural patterns to ensure a smooth and performant user experience.

+### Deferred Grid Rendering

+A common challenge in inventory addons is the "jumping" or "shifting" of item grids when an item is added or removed.
+This can lead to a frustrating user experience and accidental clicks.
+Moonlight solves this with a deferred rendering system.

+- **The Problem:** When a user sells an item or an item is otherwise removed from their bags, the `BAG_UPDATE` event fires.
+A naive implementation would immediately redraw the entire bag, causing all subsequent items in the grid to shift, which is visually jarring.

+- **The Solution:** Moonlight's backpack uses a "dirty flag" pattern to defer the grid compaction.
+    1. When an item is removed while the backpack window is visible, the item's icon is simply hidden using `Grid:RemoveChildWithoutRedraw`.
+The grid itself is not immediately re-rendered, so no "jumping" occurs.
+    2. A flag, `Backpack.isDirty`, is set to `true`, indicating that the visual state of the grid no longer matches the data model and a redraw is required later.
+    3. The full redraw, which compacts the grid and removes empty spaces, is postponed until the backpack window is closed.
+The `Backpack:Hide` method checks the `isDirty` flag.
+If it is true, it triggers a full layout recalculation before the hide animation plays.

+This approach provides a stable and predictable UI during rapid inventory changes while ensuring the layout is correctly updated in a non-intrusive way.
+The core logic for this pattern resides in `bag/backpack.lua`, specifically within the `FigureOutWhereAnItemGoes`, `ABagHasBeenUpdated`, and `Hide` methods.

 ## Core Modules and Systems

 ### Boot Process (`boot/`)